cdapio/tigon/tigon-examples/SQLJoinFlow/README.md

 The output is the inner-join of these two input streams on their ``id``s.
 A filter of age greater than 40 is applied on the results.

-The output will look like:
+The output will appear as:

 ```
 <id> : <name> : <age>